tinyhumansai/.github/profile/README.md

 TinyHumans is an AI lab focused on creating AI algorithims that scale with big amounts of data at low cheap costs.
 See our work

 - [NeoCortex Mk1](https://github.com/tinyhumansai/neocortex/tree/main/mk1-2026-02) - A realtime LLM with built-in memory to understand context at massive scale at dirt cheap costs.
-- [AlphaHuman](https://github.com/tinyhumansai/alphahuman) - An opensource (GNU) AI agent protocol that uses the NeoCortex model to execute tasks and consume real-time intelligence.
+- [AlphaHuman](https://github.com/tinyhumansai/alphahuman) - An opensource (GNU) AI agent protocol that uses the NeoCortex model to execute tasks and consume real-time intelligence
+- [AlphaHuman Skills](https://github.com/tinyhumansai/alphahuman-skills) - An opensource (GNU) registry of powerful skills written for AlphaHuman to fetch realtime updates.

 Join our community over at [Discord](https://discord.gg/k23Kn8nK) - [Reddit](https://www.reddit.com/r/alphahuman/) - [Twitter/X](https://x.com/alphahumanxyz)